Assasinphoenix/pyqt5-tutorial/spaceritem.rst

 =======
 Example
 =======
-Below is an example of an SpacerItem:
+Below is an example of a SpacerItem:

 .. literalinclude:: _examples/spaceritem.py